Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

     ```bash
     module avail gnu
     ```
     will show you an often lengthy list that contains all packages with gnu (case insensitive) in their name or version.

 ## Getting help

-One way to get help on a particular module has already been discussed on this page:
+One way to get help on a particular module has already been discussed on this
-`module spider <name>/<version>` will produce help about the package as soon as it can unambiguously determine the package.
+page: `module spider <name>/<version>` will produce help about the package as soon as it can unambiguously determine the package.
 It is the only command that can produce help for all installed packages.
 The next two commands can only produce help about available packages.

 A second command is `module whatis` with the name or name and version of a module.
 It will show the brief description of the module that is included in most modules on the system.
 If the full version of the module is not given, it will display the information for the default version of that module.

 The third command is `module help`.
 Without any further argument it will display some brief help about the module command.
-However, when used as `module help <name>` or `module help <name>/<version>` it will produce help for either the default version of the package (if the version is not specified) or the indicated version.
+However, when used as `module help
+<name>` or `module help <name>/<version>` it will produce help for either the
+default version of the package (if the version is not specified) or the indicated version.

 ## Loading and unloading modules

 Loading and unloading modules in Lmod is very similar to other module systems.
 Also node that only *available*  modules can be loaded with the commands below.
 Some *installed*  modules may only become *available* after first loading other modules as discussed above.

-To load a module use the module load command.
+To load a module, use the module load command.
 For example, to load the Cray FFTW library, use:

 ```bash